 sustainable biomass.
-North America, Latin America and Russia have the highest potential for energy crop production on land that has been setaside from agricultural production.
-Regions also vary in their capacity to store CO2 underground in geological formations: it is estimated that the US has over 8000 GtCO2 storage whilst in India there is 50 GtCO2 storage (Fajardy & MacDowell, 2020).
+For example North America, Latin America and Russia have the highest potential for energy crop production on land that has been set-aside from agricultural production.
+Regions also vary in their capacity to store CO2 underground in geological formations: it is estimated that the US has over 8000 GtCO2 storage whilst India has 50 GtCO2 storage (Fajardy & MacDowell, 2020).
 Uncertainty exists around the estimations for storage capacity and there is variation in the level of uncertainty.